fabilab/northstar/README.md

 ![Logo](docs/_static/logo.png)
 # northstar
-Cell type annotation guided by cell atlases, with freedom to be queer.
+Single cell type annotation guided by cell atlases, with freedom to be queer.

 ## Brief description
 `northstar` is a Python package to identify cell types within single cell transcriptomics datasets.